OutSystems/docs-support/src/troubleshooting/logs/service-studio-logs.md

 1. Ensure that Service Studio is closed **before** editing the following file.
 Also make sure that no character is manipulated besides the indicated section.
 Note that even changing a letter to caps may make Service Studio fail to launch.

-2. Edit the file `ServiceStudio.exe.config` located inside the installation folder of the Development Environment
+2. Edit the file `ServiceStudio.exe.config` located inside the installation folder of the Development Environment.

 Example: `C:\Program Files\OutSystems\Development Environment X.X\Service Studio`

 3. Search for the section **switches** and uncomment all the lines that correspond to switches.
 To achieve this, you can delete the characters `<!--` that are in the beginning of each line and the characters `-->` at the end of the line.